mablack/cordova-diagnostic-plugin/README.md

     }, function(error){
         console.error("The following error occurred: "+error);
     });

+### restart()

+Restarts the application.
+By default, a "warm" restart will be performed in which the main Cordova activity is immediately restarted, causing the Webview instance to be recreated.

+However, if the `cold` parameter is set to true, then the application will be "cold" restarted, meaning a system exit will be performed, causing the entire application to be restarted.
+This is useful if you want to fully reset the native application state but will cause the application to briefly disappear and re-appear.

+Note: There is no `successCallback()` since if the operation is successful, the application will restart immediately before any success callback can be applied.

+    cordova.plugins.diagnostic.restart(errorCallback, cold);

+#### Parameters

+- {Function} errorCallback -  The callback which will be called when operation encounters an error.
+This callback function is passed a single string parameter containing the error message.
+- {Boolean} cold - if true the application will be cold restarted.
+Defaults to false.

+#### Example usage

+    var onError = function(error){
+        console.error("The following error occurred: "+error);
+    }

+    // Warm restart
+    cordova.plugins.diagnostic.restart(onError, false);

+    // Cold restart
+    cordova.plugins.diagnostic.restart(onError, true);

 ### registerNFCStateChangeHandler()

 Registers a function to be called when a change in NFC state occurs.